awsdocs/amazon-sns-developer-guide/doc_source/sns-fork-pipeline-as-subscriber.md

 To accelerate the development of your event\-driven applications, you can subscribe event\-handling pipelines—powered by AWS Event Fork Pipelines—to Amazon SNS topics\.
 AWS Event Fork Pipelines is a suite of open\-source [nested applications](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-nested-applications.html), based on the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) \(AWS SAM\), which you can deploy directly from the [AWS Event Fork Pipelines suite](https://serverlessrepo.aws.amazon.com/applications?query=aws-event-fork-pipelines) \(choose **Show apps that create custom IAM roles or resource policies**\) into your AWS account\.

-For an AWS Event Fork Pipelines use case, see [](sns-tutorial-deploy-test-fork-pipelines-sample-application.md)\.
+For an AWS Event Fork Pipelines use case, see [Tutorial: Deploying and testing the AWS Event Fork Pipelines sample application](sns-tutorial-deploy-test-fork-pipelines-sample-application.md)\.

 **Topics**
 + [How AWS Event Fork Pipelines works](#how-sns-fork-works)